-Best Kids Fitness Tracker Android Central 2021
+Best kids fitness tracker Android Central 2021

-- Best Overall: Fitbit Ace 3 Activity Tracker for Kids 6+
+- Best overall: Fitbit Ace 3 Activity Tracker for Kids 6+

-- Best for Smartwatch Design: Vtech KidiZoom Smartwatch DX2
+- Best for smartwatch design: Vtech KidiZoom Smartwatch DX2

-- Get You Started: BIGGERFIVE Fitness Tracker Watch
+- Get you started: BIGGERFIVE Fitness Tracker Watch

-- Best for Teaching Responsibility: Garmin vivofit jr. 3
+- Best for teaching responsibility: Garmin vivofit jr. 3

-Best Overall: Fitbit Ace 3
+Best overall: Fitbit Ace 3

-In addition to tracking daily steps and active minutes, the Ace 3 can also display reminders to move, bedtime reminders, and alarms (if you choose to set them up).
+In addition to tracking daily steps and active minutes, the Ace 3 can also display moving reminders, bedtime reminders, and alarms (if you choose to set them up).
 On the device itself, kids can set timers, use a stopwatch, and activate modes like do not disturb (great for during school hours), sleep (which stops notifications and dims the screen at night), and water lock to deactivate buttons in the shower or pool – yes, the device is completely swim-proof.
-It logs detailed sleep data so you can see how many hours of sleep your little one got at night as well as how restless they were.
+It logs detailed sleep data so you can see how many hours of sleep your little one got at night, as well as how restless they were.
 I love that the tracker has Fitbit's reputation for reliable tracking behind it and accomplishes what a kids' tracker should without loading it up with too many bells and whistles.

-- Really fun animated clock faces
+- Entertaining animated clock faces

 - Kid-friendly design